Phlank/ParticleSystem/README.md

 affects motion as a whole.
 There are also more features of this program, listed below:</p>
 <ul>
-<li>Pressing 'q' will exit the program</li>
+<li>Q - exit the program</li>
-<li>Pressing 'l' will toggle lines being drawn between frames, instead of just
+<li>L - toggle lines being drawn between frames, instead of just
 singular points.
 (Default: disabled)</li>
-<li>When drawing lines is enabled, pressing 'a' will toggle drawing antialiased lines.
+<li>A - toggle drawing antialiased lines.
+Line drawing must be enabled.
 (Default: disabled)</li>
-<li>Pressing 'c' will toggle clearing the renderer between frames.
+<li>C - toggle clearing the renderer between frames.
 (Default: disabled)</li>
+<li>M - toggle the color to clear the screen with between black and white.
+(Default: black)</li>
-<li>Pressing 'd' will dump the memory used by the particles.
+<li>D - dump the memory used by the particles.
 This causes performance
 to increase, but all existing particles will perish.
 The screen will not be cleared.</li>
-<li>Pressing 'k' will toggle automatic particle destruction.
+<li>K - toggle automatic particle destruction.
 If enabled, particles
 will die after a set amount of frames.
 (Default: enabled)</li>
-<li>Pressing 'f' will center the cursor on the screen.</li>
+<li>F - center the cursor on the screen.</li>
-<li>Pressing 'b' will toggle the blend mode between blending and adding.
+<li>B - toggle the blend mode between blending and adding.
 (Default: blending)</li>
 <li>Pressing certain numbers will change the types of colors that particles will appear as.
 <ul>
 <li>0 - Rainbow (Default)</li>